labmonkey/hotel-ratings/Readme.md

 + composer - Package manager
 + twig - Templating engine
 + doctrine - Database + orm

 ##### JS
 + bower - Package manager
 + gulp - Package manager
 + jquery - Javascript framework

 ##### CSS
 + sass - CSS preprocessor
 + twitter bootstrap - CSS framework

 #### Other
 + SQLite - Database engine

-### About the application
-This is a simple application based on PHP and most popular frameworks and libraries.

-Application lets users review Hotels and access their account data.
-Administrators can moderate the reviews.

-- Most of the logic is **custom made** excluding the mentioned libraries.
-- Application was designed with simplicity in mind (both usage and installation)
-- Application follows **MVC** design pattern
-- Authentication is based on Session variables
-- Login and Registration validation is done both on frontend and backend side